Your First Pipeline

 Get the Snippet

-From your pipeline’s settings in the Management UI, copy the installation snippet.
-It looks like this (replace YOUR_PIPELINE_KEY with your actual pipeline key):
+From your pipeline’s Collector tab in the Management UI, copy the install

 Add tracking calls to your pages: